Embobut

 Embobut (Embobit, Embotut) is one of the administrative wards for the Marakwet East Constituency in Elgeyo-Marakwet County, Kenya.
 The area contains one of two major drainage basins for Elgeyo-Marakwet County, referred to locally as a "water towers".
 The other water tower in Elgeyo-Marakwet County is Cherangani Hills.
 Embobut supplies Eldoret town and its environs with water.
 Collectively the Embobut and Cherangani Hills water towers also supply water to the Kerio River, which flows through the Cheploch Gorge in Baringo to Lake Turkana via the Turkwel Gorge.

-The Embobut Forest is one of the largest continuous blocks of indigenous forest still remaining in East Africa.
+The Embobut Forest is one of the largest continuous blocks of indigenous forest remaining in East Africa.
 As of 6 November 1954, it was gazetted and registered as a protected public forest, by Proclamation Order 26.
-Soil erosion and landslides are ongoing concerns, as are protection of the water supply and biodiversity, impacts on climate, and local livelihoods.
+Soil erosion and landslides are ongoing concerns, as is the protection of the water supply and biodiversity, impacts on climate, and local livelihoods.

 Conflict over forest lands

 The Embobut Forest has become the site of ongoing dissent and violent conflict over the ownership and use of forest lands.
 The Sengwer people have been the target of repeated and forcible evictions from the area by the Kenya Forest Service (KFS) and other governmental agencies.